HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 }
 ```

-Please also make sure to add the Median operator to the list of operations in our configuration file:
+Please also make sure to add the Median instruction operator to the list of operations in our configuration file:

 ```
 "operations": [